Research Faculty Salary Adjustment Guidelines

 Annual Faculty Salary Adjustment and Merit Adjustment Guidelines

 It is the expectation of the university that salary adjustments will be normally handled through the annual faculty salary adjustment and merit process.
 Research faculty members, both regular and restricted, are eligible for annual merit adjustments and special adjustments when available.
 Merit recommendations for research faculty members are generally expected to track the merit adjustments for teaching and research faculty members.
 The University issues guidelines on the amount of merit increases and ranges annually.

 Supervisors, usually principal investigators, are responsible for conducting annual evaluation for any and all research faculty under their direction.
 A performance review must be shared with the appointee, and documented in writing.
 This documentation supports the request for annual merit and/or special adjustments to salary based on other relevant factors, such as internal alignment/equity or market competitiveness.
 Departments and colleges have decentralized authority to determine the how and when annual evaluations are conducted.
-The Office of the Vice President for Research and Innovation (OVPRI-HR) is available to assist departments in implementing performance evaluation programs for research faculty.
+The Office of Research and Innovation Human Resources is available to assist departments in implementing performance evaluation programs for research faculty.

 Other salary adjustments may also be submitted and approved outside of the merit process and are detailed in the next section.
 These increases may reflect more gradual changes in responsibility, scholarship, market competitiveness or internal alignment.
 Supervisors should carefully review the salaries of research faculty on an annual basis to best manage the work force.

 Salary Adjustment Guidelines